atarus30/Email-App/README.md

 # Email-App
- This is a small Email application that may be used by an IT Administrator or as an automation for Human Resources to generate email addresses for new employees.
+ This is a small email application that may be used by an IT Administrator or by Human Resources Department to generate email addresses upon hire of a new employee.